Answered By Library Staff

 Journal publishers should say on their websites whether articles go through a peer review process, but it can sometimes be hard to find that information if you're not sure where to look.
 Sometimes websites go down, publishers go out of business, or any other number of factors could keep you from being sure.

-One quick way you can find out whether a journal which publishes refereed, or peer reviewed, content is using the database Ulrich's Web.
+Another quick way you can find out whether a journal which publishes refereed, or peer reviewed, content is using the database Ulrich's Web.
 That link directs you to a url with our proxy, which will prompt you to log in for access.
+TCC subscribes to Ulrich's Web.

 What's Ulrich's Web?
 Check out the Wikipedia article about it!
 This database will list periodicals and information about them, such as if the publication is peer reviewed.